 Want to learn more?

 This is truly just the beginning!
-In the Bluprint class Make Your Own Wirework Findings, award-winning jewelry artist Lisa Niven Kelly shows you how to finish elegant jewelry, like beaded necklaces, bracelets, earrings and more, with custom findings.
+In the Craftsy class Make Your Own Wirework Findings, award-winning jewelry artist Lisa Niven Kelly shows you how to finish elegant jewelry, like beaded necklaces, bracelets, earrings and more, with custom findings.

 Sign up today to find out how to create unique, exquisite components, from jump rings, head pins and ear wires to clasps, a stunning wrapped toggle and much more.